EvertonCa/SeleniumSemanticScraper/README.md

 - The second option orders your search by Influence Factor
 - The third option orders your search by Citation Velocity
 - The forth option orders your search by Newest Articles
-- The last option orders your search by Alpabetical order, using the Article￿'s Title.
+- The last option orders your search by Alpabetical order, using the Article's Title.

 After selecting your option, press "Save!" and you will be shown a pop up telling your where the Excel file was saved.